iodepo/odis-arch/_sources/publishing/publishing.md

 tool might, for example, leverage the Electron app dev environment to evolve this approach in a more dedicated tool/manner.

-Use a JSON-LD document ([Example](https://github.com/iodepo/odis-in/blob/master/dataGraphs/thematics/sdg/graphs/creativeWork.json)) one could load this into something like the [JSONschema.net tool](https://jsonschema.net/).
+Using a JSON-LD document ([example](https://github.com/iodepo/odis-in/blob/master/dataGraphs/thematics/sdg/graphs/creativeWork.json)), one could load this into something like the [JSONschema.net tool](https://jsonschema.net/).